You Are A Leader

 TKO’s Annual Leadership Summit

-This 2.5-day annual event is open to folks who are current Crew Leaders (CLs/ACLs), TKO Board and advisory members and all other local community volunteers, Agency staff and partners who are interested in learning our leadership structure – if you’re wondering if this is right for you, please use the contact form at the bottom the page to start the conversation.
+This annual event is open to folks who are current TKO Volunteer Leaders (CLs/ACLs), TKO Board and advisory members, and all other local community volunteers, Agency staff, and partners who are interested in learning our leadership structure.
+If you’re wondering if this is right for you, please use the contact form at the bottom the page to start the conversation.

-This event features sessions on TKO’s leadership culture about safety, inclusiveness and the quality of stewardship for the volunteer experience and the trails we tend to as well as in depth sessions on leadership awareness training, strategic planning and annual work plans for current and future trail stewardship/advocacy initiatives.
+This event features sessions on TKO’s leadership culture about safety, inclusiveness, quality of stewardship and volunteer experiences, as well as in depth sessions on leadership awareness training, strategic planning, and annual work plans for current and future trail stewardship/advocacy initiatives.

 Click the button on the right for more details and registration!